Guided Wave Testing GWT

-Developments to the technology since its introduction in the 1990’s have lead to significant gains in the quality and reliability of test data and better tools for its interpretation.
-The resulting GUL G3 system operated by Matrix is the most advanced system of its type and offers:
+Developments to the technology led to significant gains in the quality and reliability of test data and better tools for its interpretation.
+The resulting GUL G4 Mini system is the most advanced system of its type and offers:

 - Tooling designed for easy attachment and use.

 - Substantially automated testing: tool and pipe size information is read by the G4 unit to minimise manual operator input.
 The system checks and calibrates the probes before and after each test to ensure each data set is valid.